bgoodwine/HDF5/docs/README.md

 For all the compression algorithms provided, read time is worse than write time, probably indicating that compression takes longer than decompression.

 ## Conclusions
-1. HDF5 files prioritize speed of access over compression
+1. `HDF5` files prioritize `speed` of access over `compression`
-2. You can avoid detriment to access time by aligning your chunks with your access pattern; because chunks are stored contiguously, accessing a chunk only costs the compression and decompression time
+2. You can avoid detriment to access time by aligning your chunks with your access pattern; because `chunks are stored contiguously`, accessing a chunk only costs the compression and decompression time
-3. Aside from selecting a chunk size that strikes a balance between compression and access time that best fits your application, you must also select a compression algorithm that strikes a balance between compression and decompression that best fits your application
+3. Aside from selecting a chunk size that strikes a balance between compression and access time that best fits your application, you must also `select a compression algorithm` that strikes a balance between compression and decompression that best fits your application
-4. If you really only want to access the entire file at a time, then compression is (almost) free
+4. If you really only want to access the entire file at a time, then compression is `(almost) free`

 # Run these tests yourself